baggepinnen/LowLevelParticleFilters.jl/docs/src/index.md

 - [`ParticleFilter`](@ref): This filter is simple to use and assumes that both dynamics noise and measurement noise are additive.
 - [`AuxiliaryParticleFilter`](@ref): This filter is identical to [`ParticleFilter`](@ref), but uses a slightly different proposal mechanism for new particles.
 - [`AdvancedParticleFilter`](@ref): This filter gives you more flexibility, at the expense of having to define a few more functions.
 More instructions on this type below.
 - [`KalmanFilter`](@ref).
-Is what you would expect.
+A standard Kalman filter.
 Has the same features as the particle filters, but is restricted to linear dynamics (possibly time varying) and Gaussian noise.
-- [`UnscentedKalmanFilter`](@ref).
-Is also what you would expect.
-Has almost the same features as the Kalman filters, but handles nonlinear dynamics and measurement model, still requires an additive Gaussian noise model.
-- [`ExtendedKalmanFilter`](@ref).
-Runs a regular Kalman filter on with linearized dynamics.
+- [`ExtendedKalmanFilter`](@ref): For nonlinear systems, the EKF runs a regular Kalman filter on linearized dynamics.
 Uses ForwardDiff.jl for linearization.
+The noise model must be Gaussian.
+- [`UnscentedKalmanFilter`](@ref): The Unscented kalman filter often performs slightly better than the Extended Kalman filter but may be slightly more computationally expensive.
+The UKF handles nonlinear dynamics and measurement model, but still requires an additive Gaussian noise model.
+- [`DAEUnscentedKalmanFilter`](@ref): An Unscented Kalman filter for differential-algebraic systems (DAE).

 # Functionality
 - Filtering